 Templating with MJML and MailJet

 Let's be honest...
 MailJet is a terrible service.
-I had hoped it would get better after Mailgun bought Mailjet a few years ago.
-Well, I was disappointed.
+I had hoped it would improve after Mailgun bought MailJet a few years ago, but I was disappointed.

-MailJet's UI is incredibly slow, it's super poorly documented, the rights management on the platform is a disaster, the support is brain-dead and everything about it makes me angry.
-But: it's cheap... and that shows.
+MailJet’s UI is incredibly slow, it’s poorly documented, the rights management on the platform is a disaster, the support is basically brain-dead, and everything about it makes me angry.
+But it’s cheap… and it shows.

-However, there is one thing I really like about MailJet and that is their template language MJML.
+However, there is one thing I really like about MailJet: their template language, MJML.

-In case you thought Internet Explorer was a nasty slice of hell for displaying web pages, you haven't tried designing a fancy HTML email for Outlook yet.
-Outlook 2019, for instance, still uses Word's rendering engine - yes, the text editor WORD(!) - to display HTML emails.
-If you ever tried to align something in Word you know what that means.
+If you thought Internet Explorer was a nightmare for web pages, you haven’t tried designing a fancy HTML email for Outlook yet.
+Outlook 2019, for example, still uses Word’s rendering engine—yes, the text editor WORD(!)—to display HTML emails.
+If you’ve ever tried to align something in Word, you know what that means.

-What only makes things worse is that different browsers and clients display emails in different ways.
-As a result, it becomes virtually impossible to properly evaluate the finished result of a sent email.
-As a developer, you never really know what the recipient sees.
-Off the back of this problem, companies such as Litmus have developed an entire business model.
-With Litmus, you can have your e-mails displayed on different e-mail clients in order to evaluate whether the inconsistencies are still within reasonable limits.
+What makes things worse is that different browsers and clients display emails in different ways.
+As a result, it’s nearly impossible to evaluate the final appearance of a sent email.
+As a developer, you never truly know what the recipient sees.
+Because of this, companies like Litmus have built entire businesses around the problem.
+With Litmus, you can see how your emails look in various clients to determine if the inevitable quirks are still acceptable.

 The MJML docs are absolutely fine.
-There are only a few questions left unanswered here.
+Only a few questions remain unanswered.

-Since you simply create HTML emails with MJML, you are not bound to MailJet with it.
-Even if MJML is developed by MailJet, it is not restricted to it as it is an open-source component.
-Since it's hard for me to say positive things about the rest of MailJet, this is worth pointing out. :D
+Since you’re just creating HTML emails with MJML, you’re not tied to MailJet.
+Even though MJML is developed by MailJet, it’s an open-source component.
+Given how hard it is for me to say anything positive about the rest of MailJet, this is worth highlighting.

-Let's get to the very hell of MailJet: their proprietary templating engine.
+Let’s get to the biggest headache with MailJet: their proprietary templating engine.

 Please feel free to use this MailJet deployment script I built instead.
-It allows easy testing in local development with MJML and deployment to MailJet).
-You have to familiarize yourself with it a bit because it's not documented yet - but maybe I'll make a blog post about it at some point.
-For local development, there are great plugins for VS-Code or WebStorm/IntelliJ.
-Just use that and save yourself a lot of trouble.
+It lets you easily test MJML locally and then deploy to MailJet.
+You’ll have to get familiar with it since it isn’t documented yet—but maybe I’ll write a blog post about it at some point.
+For local development, there are excellent plugins for VS Code or WebStorm/IntelliJ.
+Use those and save yourself a lot of trouble.

-In principle, the functionalities are fine.
-They are just for many applications poorly documented or not documented at all.
+In principle, the core features are fine.
+They’re just poorly documented—or sometimes not documented at all—for many use cases.

 Useful snippets

-To preserve a few useful things for my future self I would like to share a few undocumented snippets below.
+To preserve a few useful things for my future self, I'd like to share some undocumented snippets below.

 Set variables and concatenate strings

-Sometimes it can be handy to define variables in advance to centralize more complex logic (e.g. in connection with mj-include).
-Sometimes this can be a bit tricky, but it works with this markup.
+Sometimes it can be handy to define variables in advance to centralize more complex logic (e.g., in connection with mj-include).
+Sometimes this can be a bit tricky, but the following markup works:

 <mj-raw>